sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example02-config-programmatic/README.txt

-BigMemory Programmatic Configuration
+Terracotta Server Programmatic Configuration
 ==========

 Overview:
 =========
-This example will demonstrate how to configure BigMemory using a size-based programmatic configuration
+This example will demonstrate how to configure Terracotta Open Source using a size-based programmatic configuration

 Requirements: